conghuynhho/huynh-obsidian/Working/GGJ monorepo/How to start.md

 - Upgrade `node:10` to `node:14`
 - Using custom `package.json` for every fail `node:10`
 	In this package.json.
-It will filter out all of the service has library required `node:14` What if common package has to required  `node:14`
+It will filter out all of the service has library required `node:14` ❓What if common package has to required  `node:14`

 > [!Error] Node 10 compatible
 > Can not yarn global